the-full-stack/fsdl-text-recognizer/instructions/lab5.md

 ## Training

 Let's train with the default params by running `tasks/train_lstm_line_predictor_on_iam.sh`.
+This uses the same LSTM with CTC model that we saw succeed on EmnistLines yesterday.
 For me, training for 8 epochs gets test set character accuracy of ~40%, and takes about 10 minutes.

 Training longer will keep improving: the same settings get to 60% accuracy in 40 epochs: https://app.wandb.ai/sergeyk/fsdl-text-recognizer/runs/a6ucf77m

-For the rest of the lab, let's just play around with different things and see if we can improve performance quickly.
+For the rest of the lab, let's play around with different things and see if we can improve performance quickly.

-You can see all of our training runs here: https://app.wandb.ai/fsdl/fsdl-text-recognizer-project
+You can see all of our training runs here: https://app.wandb.ai/fsdl/fsdl-text-recognizer-project Feel free to peek in on your neighbors!

+If you commit and push your code changes, then the run will also be linked to the exact code your ran, which you will be able to review months later if necessary.

+## Ideas for things to try

+- Change sliding window width/stride
+- Not using a sliding window: instead of sliding a LeNet over, you could just run the input through a few conv/pool layers, squeeze out the last (channel) dimension (which should be 0), and input the result into the LSTM.
+You can play around with the parameters there.
+- Change number of LSTM dimensions
+- Wrap the LSTM in a Bidirectional() wrapper, which will have two LSTMs read the input forward and backward and concatenate the outputs
+- Stack a few layers of LSTMs
+- Try to get an all-conv approach to work for faster training
+- Add BatchNormalization
+- Come up with your own!